girikuncoro/page-rank/README.md

 The PageRank values for the two lowest-numbered nodes in each block are in `result/gauss_pagerank_values.txt`.

-**Comparison Jacobi vs Gauss-Seide**
+**Comparison Jacobi vs Gauss-Seidel**

-The results show that Gauss-Seidel Computation takes less number of in-block iteration to converge, particularly for the first three MapReduce passes.
+The results show that Gauss-Seidel Computation takes less number of in-block iteration to converge, particularly for the first three MapReduce passes, and need one pass more than Jacobi to converge.
+The first pass improves average number of iterations per block by 47%, and the second pass improves by 27%.
+This satisfies the claim that by using the newest pageRank values whenever possible, the in-block pageRank converges faster.

 ## 7. Random Block Partition